SAP-samples/machine-learning-diff-private-federated-learning/README.md

 Differential privacy in deep learning is concerned with preserving privacy of individual data points: https://arxiv.org/abs/1607.00133
 In this work we combine the notion of both by making federated learning differentially private.
 We focus on preserving privacy for the entire data set of a client.
 For more information, please refer to: https://arxiv.org/abs/1712.07557

+This code simulates a federated setting and enables federated learning with differential privacy.

 Installation
 ============
 1- If not already done, install Tensorflow